-3.6.
-EXPENSES ALLOWED: Expenses \square are not allowed \boxtimes are allowed

-For travel, only preapproved travel expenses in accordance with the State of Illinois Travel Guide: https://www2.illinois.gov/cms/Employees/travel/Pages/default.aspx.
+- 3.6.
+EXPENSES ALLOWED: Expenses □ are not allowed ⊠ are allowed as follows: Only preapproved travel expenses in accordance with the State of Illinois Travel Guide: https://www2.illinois.gov/cms/Employees/travel/Pages/default.aspx. - 3.7.

-- 3.7.
 DISCOUNT: The State may receive a Click here to enter text. % discount for payment within Click here to enter text. days of receipt of correct invoice. - 3.8.
 TAXES: Pricing shall not include any taxes unless accompanied by proof the State is subject to the tax.
 If necessary, Offeror may request the applicable agency's Illinois tax exemption number and federal tax exemption information.